wfraser/h2-net-lcd/README.md

 for the display sold by Hardkernel, but can be changed by solder bridging some pads on the PCB.

-`NET_DEV_NAMES`: names of network interfaces to show.
-Defaults to `ether0` thru `ether5`; these are custom names I set on my machine; you will probably want to change these to something else!

 ## mock mode
 To see the program in operation without using an actual display, build and run with the `mock` feature enabled:

 `cargo run --features mock`

-It will warn about a bunch of unused code in this mode; just ignore it.